OfferZen-Community/developer-mentoring/docs/meeting-with-your-mentoring-partner/mentoring-scenarios.md

 All of these ingredients are important for both mentors and mentees to incorporate into their relationship in order for the relationship to be a valuable one for both parties..

 Project Thrive has seen over 300 pairs go through our tech mentoring programme.
-Let’s read through some real life mentoring situations that we have encountered, and see if you can spot the missing ingredient, or if this sauce is delicious as it should be!
+Let’s read through some real life mentoring scenarios that we have encountered, and see if you can spot the missing ingredient, or if this sauce is delicious as it should be!

 ### **Scenario 1**